lauriszz123/Objective-Lua/README.md

 ## Syntax Installation to SublimeText

-1. Download `Objective Lua.sublime-syntax` and place it in your SublimeText `Packages` folder.
+1. Download `Objective Lua.sublime-syntax` and locate your SublimeText `Packages` folder.

 You can find the folder by going to the `Preferences > Browse Packages...` tab.